• -176 Days

 Register online at www.granfondoargentina.com

-From March 22nd, 2023 until May 8th at 11:59pm (Argentina time) registration to participate in the race will have a rate of ARG$ 29.500; as of May 8th, the price will increase monthly until the day before the race.
+From April 19th, 2024 until April 30th at 11:59pm (Argentina time) registration to participate in the race will have the rate below shown; as of May 1st, the price will increase monthly until the day before the race.

-Throughout the entire circuit there will be a Feed Zone specially designed for riders to quickly find the food and hydration they need.
-All Feed Zones are built with the same layout and contain the same products: fresh fruit, cereals, energy bars, water, and flavored drinks.
+Throughout the entire circuit there will be Feed Zones specially designed for riders to quickly find the food and hydration they need.
+All Feed Zones are built with the same layout and contain the same products: fresh fruit, cereals and water.

-Right after you cross the finish line, our volunteers will offer you both food and hydration; then they will give you the “Finisher” medal, and they will escort you to the Awards Ceremony and the Brunch Party (full breakfast).
+Right after you cross the finish line, our volunteers will offer you both food and hydration; then they will give you the “Finisher” medal, and they will escort you to the Awards Ceremony and the Brunch Party.

-At the end of the race, and after receiving the “Finisher” medal, the riders will be directed to the Bike Fest, located in Parque Mujeres Argentina (Puerto Madero), where the Award Ceremony and Brunch Party will be held (9:00 am – 11:00 am).
+At the end of the race, and after receiving the “Finisher” medal, the riders will be directed to the Bike Fest, located in Parque Mujeres Argentina (Puerto Madero), where the Award Ceremony and Brunch Party.
 There, the winners will receive their medals and all the riders will enjoy a delicious breakfast to replenish the calories consumed on the ride.
 In addition, there will be raffles with incredible prizes.

 Yes, the organization of the Gran Fondo Argentina has signed a contract with SPORTOGRAF to take pictures of the riders during the race.